Developed in association with Curve Theatre, Leicester

 Cleverly told in reverse, Stranger in the Kitchen begins with the aftermath of Saira’s murder and gradually reveals the lies and layers of the characters’ lives.

-This new, full length play is due tour nationally during 2016/2017.
-It is being developed with support from Arts Council England and includes a mentoring programme with Max Stafford-Clark and Out of Joint in London.
+This new, full length play was developed between 2013 and 2015 with support from Arts Council England and includes a mentoring programme with Max Stafford-Clark and Out of Joint in London.